LendingClub Review [2023]: Easy Online Personal Loans and More

 LendingClub offers a variety of loans, including personal loans (which can be used for many purposes), business loans, and auto loan refinancing.

 If you decide to move forward with an application, you may be given several loan options, terms, and rates to choose from.
-Once you make your selection, you may be asked to provide additional information, such as proof of income, before your loan is finalized.
+Once you make your selection, you may be asked to provide additional information, such as proof of income, before your loan approval is finalized.

 After you’ve received the money, repayment of your loan can be done through an automatic monthly bank draft, pay-by-phone, or via check.
 You can also pre-pay or pay off your loan early with no fees or penalties.

-Personal Loans from LendingClub
+Personal loans from LendingClub

 One of the most appealing aspects of LendingClub’s personal loan product is the opportunity to get the loan proceeds in your bank account in just a few business days.
 There are also no application fees or prepayment penalties, but you will need to pay an origination fee, which will be taken out of your loan balance.

 LendingClub is best for borrowers with good or excellent credit.
 If you fall below that mark, you could try applying with a co-signer.
-You must also be a U.S. citizen or permanent resident who is at least 18 years old to be eligible.
+You must also be a U.S. citizen or permanent resident at least 18 years old to be eligible.

 Loan amount $1,000 to $40,000

-Origination fee 3% to 6%
+Origination fee 3% to 8%

 Business loans from LendingClub

 LendingClub gives small businesses the chance to grow with loans from $5,000 to $500,000 that can be repaid over one to five years.
-These loans are offered in partnership with Accion Opportunity Fund — LendingClub no longer originates its own business loans.
+These loans are offered in partnership with Accion Opportunity Fund — LendingClub no longer originates its business loans.

-If you own a small business, this kind of cash could help you make capital investments, create and store inventory, expand operations, and more.
+If you own a small business, this cash could help you make capital investments, create and store inventory, expand operations, and more.
 You’ll even get a dedicated client advisor to help you with the application process, and there are no prepayment penalties.

 You’ll need to meet the following eligibility requirements: